mohitpai/journey-optimizer.en/help/using/building-journeys/read-segment.md

 Use the **Read Segment** activity to make all individuals of a segment enter the journey.
 Entrance into a journey can be executed either once, or on a regular basis.

-Let's take as an example the "Luma app opening and checkout" segment created in the [Build segments](../segment/about-segments.md) use case.
-With the Read Segment activity, you can make all individuals belonging to this segment enter a journey and make them flow into individualized journeys that will leverage all journey functionalities: conditions, timers, events, actions.
+Let's take as an example the "Luma app opening and checkout" segment created in the [Build segments use case](../segment/about-segments.md).
+With the **[!UICONTROL Read Segment]** activity, you can make all individuals belonging to a segment enter a journey and make them flow into individualized journeys that will leverage all journey functionalities: conditions, timers, events, actions.

 >[!NOTE]
 >